BobsProgrammingAcademy/portfolio-website-deployment/README.md

 touch Procfile
 ```

 Next, in the **Procfile**, specify the processes your application should run.
-The processes specified in this file will automatically boot on deploy to Heroku.
+The processes specified in this file will automatically boot on deployment to Heroku.

 ```bash
 web: gunicorn config.wsgi --log-file -